7 Different Types of Logos: Which Style is Right for You?

-This might seem like a simple choice, but it can have a significant impact and make your brand name really prominent.
+This might seem like a simple choice, but it can have a significant impact and make your brand name prominent.

 The best example of the wordmark logo is Google.

 The company’s logo has a clean and straightforward font that’s prominent and easy to read.

-There's nothing fancy about the placement or the font style.
+There’s nothing fancy about the placement of the font style.

 The letters have different, bright colours that immediately attract attention.

 The Google logo represents diversity and versatility while celebrating simplicity.

-That's exactly what the company wants to convey to its audience in it's various types of logos.
+That’s precisely what the company wants to convey to its audience in its various types of logos.

 It provides a wide range of services and applications but ensures everything is simple, clean, and easy to use.

-You get the impression of Google's overall casual but efficient vibe from the colourful logo.
+The colourful logo gives you the impression of Google’s overall casual but efficient vibe.

-When you use the wordmark logo, it is easy to get lost in the crowd.
+Using the wordmark logo makes it easy to get lost in the crowd.

-Most people choose the wrong font and the wrong combinations to get the results they want.
+Most people choose the wrong font and combinations to get the desired results.